taz77/sendgrid-php-ng/README.md

   }
 ```

+## Example Code

+If you would like to look at some example code for using this library, clone [this](https://github.com/Fastglass-LLC/sendgrid-php-example) repository.

 ## Notes from Sendgrid official library

 WARNING: This module was recently upgraded from [2.2.x](https://github.com/sendgrid/sendgrid-php/tree/v2.2.1) to 3.X.
 There were API breaking changes for various method names.
 See [usage](https://github.com/sendgrid/sendgrid-php#usage) for up to date method names.